sts10/sts10.github.io/_posts/2024-07-06-double-sorting.markdown

 "zit"
 ```

-I toyed with the idea of opening a PR suggesting [my Orchard Street Diceware list](https://github.com/sts10/orchard-street-wordlists) instead.
-But in order to make this PR match their sorting method, I need to write some code.
+I toyed with the idea of opening a PR suggesting [my Orchard Street Diceware list](https://github.com/sts10/orchard-street-wordlists) as a replacement.
+But in order to make this PR match their sorting method, I needed to write some code.
 (I of course first trying running a series of Vim commands, but I couldn't figure it out.)

 Since I already have [a word list manipulation tool written in Rust](https://github.com/sts10/tidy), I figured I'd go ahead and add it as a feature to that program, since I might need to sort lists like this again, or some other user of the tool might appreciation the feature.